GokulM-IT/TechM_Training/10_Flutter (10 Mar - 16 Mar)/skiller_task/README.md

 new courses.
 The app is integrated with Firebase for authentication and course data management, and uses SQLite to manage favorite courses locally.
-It also supports multi -language localization (English and Tamil) to cater to a diverse u ser base.
+It also supports multi -language localization (English and Tamil) to cater to a diverse user base.
 The app features a clean, interactive UI/UX design aimed at delivering a professional user experience.

 ## App Preview